trinitystake/website/docs/sentinelguides/validator/intro.md

 To set up a Full Node, you should have a medium level of Linux and networking experience.
 This guide has been created to assist users in understanding all the necessary steps for installing a Hub and becoming a Validator.

 After becoming a Validator, it is also recommended to follow these below sub modules in order to increase its security and offer more decentralization to the network.
-- TMKMS Security: protect your private validator key!
+- [TMKMS Security](/docs/category/tmkms-security): protect your private validator key!
-- Monitoring Tools: make sure everything works properly on your Validator machine!
+- [Monitoring Tools](/docs/category/monitoring-tools): make sure everything works properly on your Validator machine!
-- Autorestake: a guide to join Restake.app and enable your Validator for autocompound
+- [REStake App Setup](/docs/category/restake-app-setup): a guide to join Restake.app and enable your Validator for autocompound
-- RPC Exposure: enable remote execution of functions and access to node services
+- [RPC Exposure](/docs/category/rpc-exposure): enable remote execution of functions and access to node services